 Cornelia spent most of her childhood running from sexual abuse in Germany.
 Most of it started when Cornelia’s mother’s boyfriend moved in when she was twelve.
-She did not tell her mother about the abuse because she always believes him over her.
+She did not tell her mother about the abuse because she always believed him over her.
 The abuse lasted for almost a decade.

-As a teen, she look to escape the fear and rage that was growing inside.
-She slept at the part with homeless people, did drugs, drank, and cut herself.
-Then she taught she found a way out with a baby and being married at age eighteen.
+As a teen, she looked to escape the fear and rage that were growing inside.
+She slept at the park with homeless people, did drugs, drank, and cut herself.
+Then she thought she found a way out with a baby and being married at age eighteen.

 However, her husband was abusive and after four months of marriage, she left him.
-She soon found another man, an American. she followed to the united states and married him.
+She soon found another man, an American.
+She followed him to the United States and married him.
 However, it wasn’t the escape she had hoped for.

 By now, she was having consistent panic attacks, nightmares, and breakdowns.
-After one particular episode, she went to a therapist who diagnosed her with PTSD.
+After one particular episode, she went to a therapist who diagnosed her with PTSD

 She then met her third husband, Lawrence.
 They had a daughter together.
 Lawrence followed God and set that example for his family.

 But Cornelia went back to drinking and clubbing while Lawrence was at home with the children.
 Sometimes she would return home at 5:00 or 6:00 in the morning and see Lawrence on the bed praying.
 She would get mad at him because she felt that was his way of trying to manipulate her.

 In 2015, Cornelia saw a little church while on her daily commute.
 As she passed every day, she felt something calling her.
 She then talked to her husband Lawrence about attending church.

 The couple attended the church, but Cornelia was still resistant to God’s pull on her heart and left.
 But before doing so, she met with the pastor who equipped her with a tool that would completely alter her course: “forgiveness.”